barkerbg001/Quirk-Counter/README.md

 - **Multi-Page Navigation**: Navigate between Home, Dashboard, Event Log, and Settings pages
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **Custom Categories (UI)**: Create new categories from the Settings page using the `＋` button — new categories persist in localStorage
 - **Delete Categories**: Remove categories you no longer need via the delete button on each card.
-Deleting a category also deletes all events associated with it (a confirmation dialog appears first).
+Deleting a category also deletes all events associated with it (a beautiful custom confirmation dialog appears first).
 Be cautious: deletions are permanent.
+- **Custom Dialog System**: Theme-aware confirmation dialogs replace default browser alerts with smooth animations and consistent styling
 - **Daily Reset**: All tallies automatically reset to 0 at the start of each new day

 ### 💾 Data Persistence